Double Bass Blues by Andrea J. Loney

 Andrea J. Loney | http://andreajloney.com/

 Rudy Gutierrez | https://www.harpercollins.com/author/cr-101183/rudy-gutierrez/

 Borrowed from the Buffalo & Erie County Public Library

-Find Double Bass Blues on Amazon:
+Find Double Bass Blues at your local indie bookstore:

 You Might Also Like:

 My students are HUGE fans of Mo Willems and are constantly checking out his books from our library.
 They adore the loveable Elephant & Piggie series, all three of the Knuffle Bunny Books, and every single one of the Pigeon’s stories.
 Therefore, adding one of this award-winning author/illustrator’s books to the collection is an instant add (whether I read the book first or not).
 As such, I have a copy of this book in my order that I am preparing for the end of the school year through one of my favorite vendors (Perma-Bound).
 When I stopped by my local library and saw Because on display I quickly scooped it up to add to my book haul for the day and what a treat it was!

 Because surprised me.
 I mean, I knew it would be good but I didn’t know how much it would strike a chord with me.
 It follows the story of a little girl who was inspired by a chance experience she had to enjoy an evening of beautiful music.
 That night, as she listened to the orchestra, a dream was conceived and the story follows her pursuit of it until the point of achievement.
 One moment in time can change everything.
 Read more.